A handy guide for anyone who can use it, from someone who’s been doing this for a while.

 - A Small Orange.
 If you research them you’ll find a ton of great reviews…from 2015 and earlier.
 Those are no longer accurate.
 They’re the host I moved away from, after one too many unexplained downtimes.

-- Squarespace.
-It’s much less flexible; they don’t let you use WordPress, or anything nearly as customizable, they just have a pre-existing content management system that everyone gets to use.
+- Squarespace/Wix.
+These sites are much less flexible; they don’t let you use Wordpress, or anything nearly as customizable, they just have a pre-existing content management system that everyone gets to use.
 It’s not designed for webcomics, and although some creators have made it work, I’m not a fan of the reading experience.

-Once you’ve made your purchase, you can move on to…
+Once you’ve purchased a hosting plan, you can move on to…

 2) Installing a Content Management System

-The CMS is the engine that organizes your site, instead of leaving you to hand-code every page’s HTML one-by-one.
+The Content Management System (CMS) is the engine that organizes your site, instead of leaving you to hand-code every page’s HTML one-by-one.

-But there’s a reason at least one-third of the Internet runs on WordPress.
+But as long as you’re doing your own layout: there’s a reason at least one-third of the Internet runs on Wordpress.

-Try it out with the free blogging site at WordPress.com.
+Try it out with the free blogging site at Wordpress.com.
 Like Tumblr, it’ll let you set up an account and make posts.
-It doesn’t have all the options available on an independent website (there’s a limited selection of themes without much customization, and the free level doesn’t allow plugins at all), but it’ll get you familiar with the basic interface.
+It doesn’t have all the options available on an independent website (limited themes, not much customization, the free level doesn’t allow plugins at all), but it’ll get you familiar with the basic interface.

 Back when I started BICP, you had to actually download a ZIP archive, tweak some files, upload it to your hosting service, and click some buttons.
 Even that only took a few minutes.